-Jasey-Jay Anderson will make history at PyeongChang 2018 when he becomes the first Canadian athlete to compete at six Olympic Winter Games.
+Jasey-Jay Anderson made history at PyeongChang 2018 when he became the first Canadian athlete to compete at six Olympic Winter Games.
 His career highlight came at Vancouver 2010 when he won a long-awaited gold medal in what was to be his final Olympic race.
 In the Big Final, Anderson lost the first run, meaning he would have to overcome a deficit of 0.76 seconds in the second run.
 Barely visible while racing in the rain and fog, he made up the difference to win Canada’s second gold medal in a 10-minute.

 Anderson had long been one of the world’s most successful snowboarders, winning multiple world championship medals, but had been unable to break onto the Olympic podium.
 When snowboard made its Olympic debut at Nagano 1998, Anderson was the leader after the first run of giant slalom.
 But heavy clouds and fog rolled in, affecting almost all the competitors, including Anderson who ended up 16th.

 In 2000-01, Anderson won his first of four Crystal Globes as overall World Cup champion.
 He also won the first of his four world championship titles, this one in giant slalom.
 But despite capturing another Crystal Globe in 2001-02, Anderson experienced even more Olympic disappointment in Salt Lake City 2002 when he failed to qualify for the elimination heats in parallel giant slalom.
 Although he strongly considered retiring, he forged on.
 Over the next two seasons, Anderson would win two more Crystal Globes.
 At the 2005 World Championships he won gold in both the parallel giant slalom and the non-Olympic event of parallel slalom.